 - Tuesday through Friday is a great time to visit.
 Typically the Museum is less busy, and the only line you may experience is at 10:00am prior to the Museum opening.

 - We are busiest on Saturday and Sunday.
-Wait times are usual on weekends.
-Last entry is at 3:30pm.
-The building closes at 4:00pm.
+Last entry is at 4:45pm.
+The building closes at 5:00pm.

 Please check this page before visiting, and follow the Museum on Twitter, Facebook and Instagram for the most up-to-date information.
 For additional questions email firstname.lastname@example.org or see the FAQs.
 We look forward to seeing you soon!